sdeleers/esloq/README.md

 # esloq

+Esloq is a startup I worked on from 2014 to 2016.
+All code written by me and Kenny Kuchera.
+We decided to stop in 2016 because of insu cient traction.
+In my opinion this was mainly due to a lack of sales experience.

 Esloq is a door lock that can be opened with a smartphone via Bluetooth.
 Esloq is a wooden box that is mounted on the door lock cylinder.
 The wooden box contains the printed circuit board and a motor that actuates the lock.

+Esloq uses authentication and encryption to ensure that only the people you invite can enter.
+Whenever the phone wants to unlock a door it requests a ticket from the esloq server.
+The server returns the ticket that is authenticated encrypted under a symmetric key that is shared between the door lock and the esloq server (the phone does not have this key).
+The phone then forwards this ticket to the lock which then verifies its authenticity and opens the door if it's valid.

 This repository contains:
 - the Kicad design files to make the printed circuit board (folder /pcb/)
 - the software running on the microcontroller (folder /firmware/)
 - the Android app that connects with the door lock (folder /android/)
+- the code running on our webservers (folder /server/)

 A demo video of the esloq: